 Casa Café Cultor

 What I like about Café Cultor is that they are playing a part in the peace process in Colombia by working with local and indigenous farmers in conflict regions and offering them financial incentives to grow coffee instead of coca (the cocaine derivative).
 Café Cultor’s first shop is a container located in Chapinero Alto on Calle 69, just above cra.
 7. Recently, they opened the larger shop in the cute neighbourhood of Quinta Camacho, which also has a variety of restaurants, boutiques and streets lined with charming, traditional houses.
 The Casa Café Cultor has its own coffee lab, and the expert baristas will help you to choose the perfect blend of coffee suited to your taste; whether it’s a floral Sierra, a chocolatey Tolima or an acidic Huila.
 This shop also has a patio, so you can sit outside if it’s a nice day, and there’s a cosy atmosphere inside if it’s not.
 They have also opened a coffee shop in the Candelaria, which I haven’t been to yet but is surely just as good.

 If you’re up in Usaquén for the Sunday flea market (which is a must if you’re in Bogota), Catación Pública is just a block or two north of the main market.
 The baristas will invite you to open the coffee jars on the counter and breathe in each one.
 Normally the one that smells best in the jar will be the one that tastes best in the cup.
 You can either try one coffee prepared with two different methods, or two different coffees prepared using the same method.
 Each serving is enough for two cups.
 Whatever you do, you MUST try the caramelized coffee cherries!
 Catación Pública is the only coffee shop in Bogota to offer this and the flavours that the coffee fruits bring out in the coffee are just exquisite.
 The owner, Jaime Duque, is often around and will be more than happy to wax lyrical in English or Spanish about anything to do with coffee!
-He will also show you the coffee lab if you ask, and if you want to learn more about specialty coffee you can book a one-hour coffee-tasting session with them (though in my opinion, doing the coffee shop tour with Karen Attman is better value for money!).
+He will also show you the coffee lab if you ask, and if you want to learn more about specialty coffee you can book a one-hour coffee-tasting session with them (though in my opinion, doing the Flavors of Bogotá coffee shop tour is better value for money!).

 Café REC is in the Candelaria, a block away from the presidential palace.
 It has a selection of coffees from all over Colombia, and offers three different methods of preparation: the Aeropress method, for a stronger cup of coffee, bringing out both the sweet and bitter flavours in the coffee, with a hint of fruitiness; the Chemex method, where coffee is filtered into a glass flask to produce a lighter cup of coffee where the natural sweetness of the coffee dominates; and the Dripper method (my personal favourite) where the water is poured over the fresh coffee grinds using a metal pot with a narrow spout, producing a moderately strong cup of coffee with a balanced fruity acidity.
 All of this is explained in Spanish on their menu, with diagrams to illustrate, but I thought I’d explain here in English too in case you’re still perfecting your Spanish!
 They have a delicious selection of cakes on display too, and I can personally vouch for the chocolate and banana cake!

 In downtown Bogota, Las Aguas is a water feature which stretches several blocks from the Parque de los Periodistas (with a statue of The Liberator, Simón Bolívar) all the way up the hill to the University of the Andes.
-To the left of the university as you’re walking up the hill, just past a little market, you’ll find Varietale, arguably the best specialty coffee shop in the neighbourhood.
+To the left of the university as you’re walking up the hill, just past a little street market, you’ll find Varietale, arguably the best specialty coffee shop in the neighbourhood.
 As it’s next to the university it has quite a student atmosphere, with lots of people at tables working away at their laptops.
 It’s very spacious inside and has an airy patio at the back (with a roof to protect against the rain).
 Usually they serve one type of coffee each week, and you can choose your preferred preparation method.
 My last cup of coffee there was a Tolima blend prepared using the Dripper method.
 The acidic, sweet after-taste literally left my mouth watering, as did their torta de amapola (poppy seed cake).
 There’s also a Variele in Chapinero, though I wasn’t so impressed with their customer service… my fault for ordering tea in a specialty coffee shop!